dakshnitish/oops/README.md

-# oops
- basics of object oriented programming i have done some changes
+basics of object oriented programming i have done some changes. today i wrote a new program.